Local Government Performance Reporting Framework

 During 2016–2017, Glen Eira City Council did not enter into any contracts because of an emergency valued at $150,000 or more, specified in Section 186(5)(a) of the Local Government Act 1989.

-Council did not enter into any other contracts valued at $150,000 or more without engaging in a competitive process.
+Council did enter into a contract valued at $150,000 or more without engaging in a competitive process: